 Five of my Modified Vinyl pieces will feature prominently in my art installation, “Transmuting the Prosaic”, at the Brattleboro Art Center and Museum, March 15 – June 15, 2020.
-These will be hung on the wall for viewing, and in front of each piece will be a turn-table with headphones (and of course instructions on how to use a turn-table).
+These will be hung on the wall for viewing, and in front of each piece will be a listening station with a turn-table with headphones (and of course instructions on how to use a turn-table).
 On each of these turn-tables will be a copy of the record on the wall, or a performance of that record, or some variation on the record on the wall.
 Thus it will become interactive with the museum goer.

 POP Record/evolving (7″ on RRRecords, playable at any speed).